 Kara grew up in suburban Detroit, but has many ties to New England with family in Rhode Island.
 She graduated with honors from the University of Michigan, where she earned a dual degree in political science and communications.
 Kara started her television journalism career as a youth reporter for WPRI-TV in Providence, R.I.
 She has also worked in Grand Rapids, Michigan and interned at the White House and CNN's Washington Bureau.
 She also studied in Spain and speaks Spanish.

 Kara lives in Hartford where you'll often see her at charity events trying raise money for local causes.
-She is married to Eyewitness News anchor Dennis House.
+She is married to fellow journalist Dennis House.
 They are proud parents of Helena and Julian.